I say again - whoa!

 A boffin in Missouri has invented a nuclear-powered battery the size of a penny.
 Professor Jae Kwon believes that radioisotope batteries can hold a million times as much juice as today's chemical types, perhaps offering the potential for devices like torches and cellphones which would never run flat.
-The sulphur-isotope battery …
+The sulphur-isotope …

 I say again - whoa!

 Silly Americans, that's a one cent, not a penny...
 Does it have the word penny or pence written on it?
 No...
 Now go and find your own names for things and stop nicking ours!

 You know you can do it...
 You managed it with popsickle (*sniggers*)

 Use nuclear waste to power it, is it possible?

 Some of the more complex ones (IIRC Eurofighter and some of the Russian designs) have a microprocessor to run all the pyrotechnic actuator chains.
 This is run by trickle charging a capacitor from a beta emitting source.

 However the liquid semicondotur idea does sound new and a very neat way to sidestep the whole radiationi damage to the perfect Silicon crystal lattice. problem.

 NB The ones I've heard of are *very* low current.
 They score when you want very lightweight (rules out thermal batteries), fairly small but instant on power after 10+ years on standby.